cazala/synaptic/docs/implementation-status.md

 # v2 implementation status

-The architecture proposal has been implemented on the `v2` branch in seven milestones.
+The architecture proposal has been implemented on the `v2` branch in eight milestones.

 | Phase | Result |